Hong Kong, China: Standard Contract for Cross-boundary Flow of Personal Information within the Guangdong–Hong Kong–Macao Greater Bay Area

 Relaxation of requirements

-As a facilitation measure to foster the cross-boundary flow of personal information within the Greater Bay Area, the GBA SC has relaxed some of the requirements set out in Mainland China's Measures on the Standard Contract for Cross-border Transfers of Personal Information1.
-For instance:
+As a facilitation measure to foster the cross-boundary flow of personal information within the Greater Bay Area, the GBA SC has relaxed some of the requirements set out in Mainland China's Measures on the Standard Contract for Cross-border Transfers of Personal Information

 Additional requirements